 More of a lighthearted topic and yet an interesting one nonetheless.
-Do we need a gym partner and what are the pros and cons to having one, or more than one.
-I myself train alone.
-Simply because no one I know really trains at the times I do and the way I prefer to.
-I do however have friends at the gym that I will ask to spot me when I really need the help on that last bench press set.
+Do we need a gym partner and the pros and cons to having one, or more than one.
+I myself train alone, simply because no one I know really trains at the times I do and the way I prefer to.
+I do, however, have friends at the gym that I will ask to spot me when I really need the help on that last bench press set.
 So it really is your own call.

-A gym partner can motivate you, it is harder to skip gym when you have someone relying on you as opposed to training by yourself.
-You will always be competitive which means you will be pushing yourself to the limit as ego does get involved here and there is nothing wrong with that.
+A gym partner can motivate you; it is harder to skip gym when you have someone relying on you as opposed to training by yourself.
+You will always be competitive, which means you will be pushing yourself to the limit as ego does get involved here, and there is nothing wrong with that.
 You push each other and assist each other on those last couple of reps when it is needed.
-For example if I am bench pressing 140kg and I do 6 reps.
-I may have it in me to push out another couple and that is where the muscle fibers are really broken down and growth is seen.
-However, as I am alone I don’t feel like being that guys that has the bar around my neck and has to kind of slide of the bench press.
+For example, if I am bench pressing 140kg and I do 6 reps.
+I may have it in me to push out another couple, and that is where the muscle fibres are really broken down, and growth is seen.
+However, as I am alone, I don’t feel like being that guy that has the bar around my neck and has to kind of slide of the bench press.
 So I leave it where I am comfortable.
 A partner can push you beyond that.

-So a gym partner can be a fantastic asset, you can push yourself more and reach higher and newer limits.
-Try not make it too much of a social gathering so partner up with someone as driven and likeminded as you.
+So a gym partner can be a fantastic asset; you can push yourself more and reach higher and newer limits.
+Try not to make it too much of a social gathering so partner up with someone as driven and likeminded as you.